scgbern/scgpico/migration/NOTES.md

 This is a static site generator.
 See also Jekyll, Hexo etc

-I expected it to generate static HTML, but it seems to require a Hugo server to run,
+I expected it to generate static HTML, but it seems to require a Hugo server to run.

 # Grav
 The best is Grav?